Kaizen: Point kaizen

 In some cases, it is also possible that the positive effects of point kaizen in one area can reduce or eliminate benefits of point kaizen in some other area.

 Examples of point kaizen include a shop inspection by a supervisor who finds broken materials or other small issues, and then asks the owner of the shop to perform a quick kaizen (5S) to rectify those issues, or a line worker who notices a potential improvement in efficiency by placing the materials needed in another order or closer to the production line in order to minimize downtime.

 System kaizen

-System kaizen is accomplished in an organized manner and is devised to address system-level problems in an organization.
+System kaizen is accomplished in an organized manner and is devised to address system-level problems in an organization or any production factory.

 It is an upper-level strategic planning method for a short period of time.

 Line kaizen

 Line kaizen refers to communication of improvements between the upstream and downstream of a process.
 This can be extended in several ways.